Table of Contents

 According to Code of Criminal Procedure 19.08, a grand juror must have the following qualifications:

-Additionally, to the extent possible, the grand jury should represent a broad cross-section of the population of the county, considering the factors of race, sex, and age.
+Additionally, to the extent possible, the jury should represent a broad cross-section of the population of the county, considering the factors of race, sex, and age.

 Grand Jury Proceedings are secret enough to cost anyone who violates the secrecy $500 and 30 days in jail.
-Witnesses called to testify before the grand jury must keep proceedings secret as spelled out in the Code of Criminal Procedure (Art.
+Witnesses called to testify before the jury must keep proceedings secret as spelled out in the Code of Criminal Procedure (Art.
 20.16).
 If secrecy is violated, the witness may be found in contempt and fined $500 and imprisoned for up to six months.
-Although all parts of the grand jury proceeding are secret, deliberations are the most secret.
+Although all parts of the proceeding are secret, deliberations are the most secret.
 Only grand jurors are allowed in the room when deliberations take place.

 As of September 1, 2015, grand jurors are selected the same way trial juries are summoned: potential jurors are summoned and empaneled to obtain a better cross-section of the community.
 See Chapter 19 of the Code of Criminal Procedure below: